boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 - [Part 4 - Setting up Docker for on-demand linux agent creation (this article)]({{ site.url }}{% post_url jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents %})
 - Part 5 (Coming Soon) - Setting up Docker for on-demand windows agent creation

+## A quick note on updates to this article

+Since this article was published the Jenkins community has begun the process of updating repo names and documentation to prefer agent over slave.
+I've tried to keep this article up to date with new URLs, however there may be some leftover references.

 ## Install Docker

 There are 2 steps to installing Docker.
 Installing the Docker service, and then opening the HTTP API port.